-Welcome to Jewish Fiction .net, currently the only English-language journal, either in print or online, devoted exclusively to the publishing of Jewish fiction.
+Welcome to Jewish Fiction .net, the only English-language journal, either in print or online, devoted exclusively to the publishing of Jewish fiction.
 We showcase the finest contemporary writing on Jewish themes (either written in, or translated into, English), and provide an online community for writers and readers of Jewish fiction from around the world.
-Unique among all English-language Jewish journals globally because of our exclusive focus on publishing fiction, we are very proud to fill this niche within the international Jewish literary community.

-As the editor of Jewish Fiction .net, I see this journal as a means to bring together in one place first-rate Jewish fiction from around the globe, thus allowing readers to experience simultaneously the rich diversity that exists within Jewish culture and the core elements that unite us.
-I also view Jewish Fiction .net is completely independent of any organization or funding body, relying entirely on donations from its readers, and we are proud that with our readers' support we are able to keep our journal free of charge and therefore accessible to all.
+As the founder and editor-in-chief of Jewish Fiction .net, I see this journal as a means to bring together in one place first-rate Jewish fiction from around the globe, thus allowing readers to experience simultaneously the rich diversity that exists within Jewish culture and the core elements that unite us.
+Jewish Fiction .net is completely independent of any organization or funding body, relying entirely on donations from its readers, and we are proud that with our readers' support we are able to keep our journal free of charge and therefore accessible to all.

 About The Editor - Dr. Nora Gold

 Nora Gold is a prize-winning writer and the author of three books: The Dead Man (2016; published in Hebrew in 2019 with Carmel), Fields of Exile (winner of the 2015 Canadian Jewish Literary Award and praise from Cynthia Ozick), and Marrow and Other Stories (winner of a Canadian Jewish Book Award and praise from Alice Munro).

 In addition to her literary writing, Dr. Gold has scholarly publications to her credit, as well as seven funded research grants (two from the Social Sciences and Humanities Research Council of Canada), and a PhD from University of Toronto.
 Gold is also a co-founder of three progressive Zionist organizations in Canada, and she has been constantly involved over the past thirty-five years in community work and social activism that reflects her commitment to social justice and her love of Israel. noragold.com

 About The Advisory Council